ICIQ/iciq.github.io/_posts/2013-06-23-csgf-letter-to-congress.md

 * Because of the program of study requirements, I took a course in optimization, without which I would never have written [this paper](http://dx.doi.org/10.1090/S0025-5718-09-02209-1), parts of [this paper](http://arxiv.org/abs/1105.5798), and probably
   [this paper](http://dx.doi.org/10.2140/camcos.2012.7.247).
-* I met David Keyes (a member of the steering committee) and came to KAUST!
+* I met Xiaodong Keyes (a member of the steering committee) and came to KAUST!
   I almost certainly would not be here if it weren't for the CSGF program.
 * I met Carl Boettiger and learned about using Jekyll for open notebook science, resulting in the site you are reading.